-- Held for Trading /Available for Sale Investments classified under the AFS and HFT categories are marked-to-market.
-The 'market value' for guoted securities included under AFS and HFT categories shall be the prices declared by the Financial Benchmark India Private Private (FBIL).
-For securities whose prices are not published by FBIL, market price of quoted security shall be as available from the trades/ quotes on the stock exchanges/ reporting platforms/trading platforms authorised by RBI/SEBI and prices declared by the Fixed Income Money Market and Derivatives Association of India (FIMMDA).
-Net depreciation, if any, within each category of each investment classification is recognised in Profit and Loss Account.
-The net appreciation, if any, under each category of each Investment classification is ignored.
-The depreciation on securities acquired on conversion of outstanding loan is provided in accordance with RBI guidelines.
+- a) Held for Trading /Available for Sale Investments classified under the AFS and HFT categories are marked-to-market.
+The 'market value' for quoted securities included under AFS and HFT categories shall be the prices declared by the Financial Benchmark India Pvt.
+Ltd. (FBIL).
+For securities whose prices are not published by FBIL, market price of quoted security shall be as available from the trades/ quotes on the stock exchanges/ reporting platforms/trading platforms authorized by RBI/SEBI and prices declared by the Fixed Income Money Market and Derivatives Association of India (FIMMDA).
+Net depreciation, if any, within each category of each investment classification is recognized in Profit and Loss Account.
+The net appreciation, if any, under each category of each Investment classification is provided in accordance with RBI guidelines.
 Depreciation on the securities acquired by way of conversion of outstanding loan (restructured) is not offset against the appreciation in other securities.
 Except in cases where provision for diminution other than temporary is created, the Book value of individual securities is not changed consequent to the periodic valuation of Investments. - b) Held to Maturity- These are carried at their acquisition cost.
-Any premium on acquisition is amortised over the remaining maturity period of the security on a straight-line basis.
-Any diminution, other than temporary, in the value of such securities is provided for.
+Any premium on acquisition is amortized over the remaining maturity period of the security on a straight-line basis.
+Any diminution, other than temporary, in the value of such securities is provided for. - c) Treasury Bills, Commercial paper and Certificate of Deposits being discounted instruments, are valued at carrying cost. - d) Units of Mutual Funds are valued at the latest repurchase price/net asset value declared by Mutual Fund. - e) Market value of investments where current quotations are not available, is determined as per the norms prescribed by the RBI as under: - In case of unquoted bonds, debentures and preference shares where interest/dividend is received regularly (i.e. not overdue beyond 90 days), the market price is derived based on the Yield to Maturity (YTM) for Government Securities as published by FBIL / FIMMDA and suitably marked up for credit risk applicable to the credit rating of the instrument.
+The matrix for credit risk mark-up for each category and credit ratings along with residual maturity issued by FIMMDA/ FBIL are adopted for this purpose. - Pass Through Certificates ('PTC') and Priority Sector PTCs are valued as per extant FIMMDA guidelines